kubealex/event-driven-automation/docs/use-cases/insights.md

 - Retrieve the list of remediation for the system
 - Generate remediation playbooks for the system-
 - Ensure a Red Hat Insights project and a Red Hat Insights credential exists in the AAP2 controller
-- Generate a Job Template with the playbook recommendation
+- Generate a workflow Template with the playbook recommendation
 - Execute it on the affected system(s)

 #### Use case in action